jawadadnan0/GPUSwarmSim/README.md

 iv) `src/three_dim_implementation.py`: This implementation is where the algorithm from `src/efficient_implementation.py` is applied to a 3D space and plotted on a 3D Axes.
-The code is HIGHLY UNSTABLE and seems to crash once in a while due to Tensor size issues.
+The code is WORKING (BUT LAGGY) due to the addition of an extra dimension.
 This is meant to be the final version of the code which takes care of all the possible dimensions of a particle not just two dimensions.